thbar/jruby-rvm-ubuntu-focal-repro/readme.md

 This is a reproduction for https://github.com/jruby/jruby/issues/6689.

+To run with `jruby-9.2.13.0`, just call `vagrant up` and look at the logs.

+For `jruby-9.2.17.0`, edit the `Vagrantfile` and run again.

 Under Ubuntu 20 LTS, with OpenJDK 8, and the latest stable version of RVM (1.29.12), jruby-9.2.13.0 and jruby-9.2.17.0 cannot be installed.

 ## Logs for JRuby 9.2.13.0